midik/deep-origin-challenge/README.md

 :white_check_mark: Update API to follow a known spec (such as json:api)

 #### Notes
-:information_source: (1) Despite trying different approaches, my lack of experience with NextJS and the time constraints led me to deprioritize the 404 page feature. this feature.
+:information_source: (1) Despite trying different approaches, my lack of experience with NextJS and the time constraints led me to deprioritize this feature.

 :information_source: (2) User accounts and URL-to-user relationships are implemented on the backend side, but the frontend currently uses a hardcoded mock user.